RGunning/jc_crontab/README.md

 Requirements
 ----------
-The script must be run on the Sanger Network and requires the following perl modules to be installed:
+The script must be run on the Sanger Network.
+If running the perl script, the following perl modules need to be installed:

 - Modern::Perl
 - DateTime